-Provide Accurate Expected Times of Arrival
+More Accurate Expected Times of Arrival

-Which company will the consumer choose?
-One that promises a delivery window of any time between 10 am and 2pm or one that promises a specific window from 10 to 10:30 am?
+Which company will the consumer choose: one that promises a delivery window of any time between 10 am and 2pm, or one that promises a specific window from 10 to 10:30 am?

-Offer Accurate Stop Sequencing
+More Efficient Stop Sequencing

 Better Management of Unexpected Scenarios